-Anecdotal and clinical evidence suggests that results can be obtained much faster that Dr Ornish found, by using therapeutic doses of certain vitamins, antioxidants, amino acids and trace elements.
+Anecdotal and clinical evidence suggests that results can be obtained much faster than Dr Ornish found, by using therapeutic doses of certain vitamins, antioxidants, amino acids, and trace elements.

 For example, Dr Mathias Rath whose research focused on the causes of arteriosclerosis and cardiovascular disease has seen that increasing the amino acids proline and lysine through diet and supplementation can hasten the reversal of plaque buildup after the underlying issue of artery damage and inflammation is addressed by antioxidant supplementation.

 4. Optimize Heart Performance – “Keep the Pump Working”